 The Sounds of Maryhill project was originated by a local Glasgow artist, Aya Iguchi-Sherry in 2016.
-Aya worked with schools, residential groups and the local health centre to collect sound recordings from the Maryhill area, which they felt represented where they lived.
+Aya and the Trust worked with schools, residential groups and the local health centre to collect sound recordings from the Maryhill area, which they felt represented where they lived.
 The project explored the relationship between people, sound, place and everyday life and to increase awareness of the local environment by collecting sounds.
 The collected sounds were then synced onto a Sound Map of the area, creating an innovative interpretation of Maryhill’s heritage.
 We hope to collect more sounds for the map and hear how the sounds of Maryhill have changed and evolved over time.

 Click on the icons in the map to hear the Sounds of Maryhill.

 Or visit the soundcloud directly here.